MA/MFA Choreography

 English Language requirements (if applicable):

-• you will need IELTS Band 6.5 overall with a minimum of 5.5 in all four areas (Academic Test) or above (or equivalents).
+• You will need IELTS Band 6.5 overall with a minimum of 5.5 in all four areas (Academic Test) or above (or equivalents).
 For more information, visit our English language requirements page.

 • If you require a Student visa to study in the UK, please be aware of its English language requirements, as they may differ.
 Secure English Language Tests and levels can be found at gov.uk.
 Meeting external requirements of UK Visas and Immigration is essential.